-Students build on skills developed at Key Stage 2 through a thematic approach to a range of topics in Years 7 and 8.
-Grouped in mixed prior attainment classes, lessons offer a space for students to learn and develop at their own pace.
+Students build on skills developed at Key Stage 2 through a thematic approach to a range of texts and topics.
+Grouped in mixed prior-attainment classes, lessons offer a space for students to learn and develop at their own pace.
 Students complete a variety of writing, reading, and speaking and listening tasks, receiving regular feedback to help them progress.
-In their three English lessons a week, students will have two focusing on a core text and one looking at a variety of texts linked to the core text by theme.
+In years 7&8, lessons are split between two which focus on a core and a single lesson on satellite texts focused on developing reading, comprehension and oracy.
 This enables us to take students through a broad range of both fiction and non-fiction, and for students to explore how ideas can be shaped, challenged and changed.
 In Year 9 students focus on developing their skills in preparation for their GCSE English Literature and English Language courses

-Core text: A Christmas Carol by Charles Dickens
+Kindness – Core text: A Christmas Carol by Charles Dickens

-Core text: an anthology of poetry on identity
+Identity – Core text: an anthology of poetry on identity

-Core text: Animal Farm by George Orwell
+Dystopia – Core text: Animal Farm by George Orwell

-Core text: Romeo and Juliet by William Shakespeare
+Relationships – Core text: Romeo and Juliet by William Shakespeare